Post job

-Below we've compiled a list of the most important skills for a program counselor.
-We ranked the top skills based on the percentage of program counselor resumes they appeared on.
+Below we've compiled a list of the most critical program counselor skills.
+We ranked the top skills for program counselors based on the percentage of resumes they appeared on.
 For example, 11.3% of program counselor resumes contained developmental disabilities as a skill.
-Let's find out what skills a program counselor actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a program counselor needs to be successful in the workplace.

 1. Developmental Disabilities